JackLPK/aiocpxo/README.md

-# Check pipx oudates
+# Check pipx outdates

 ## What it does
 check what pipx installed top level packages are outdated.

 Mostly educational/casual, for reference only.

-Demostrates asyncio with subprocess.
+Demostrates threading, asyncio with subprocess.

 DO NOT USE IN PRODUCTION OR ANYTHING SERIOUS !